 Suppose your luck is terrible you have four federal student loans serviced by four different companies.
 Based upon the standard federal repayment plan, you have to make the following payments:

 - Company D: $50 per month

-You use the federal student loan calculator and find out that based upon your income and family size, your monthly payments can be $80 per month if you sign up for IBR.
+Suppose you use the studentaid.gov loan simulator and find out that based upon your income and family size, your monthly payments can be $80 per month if you sign up for REPAYE.